jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 Flow is decidedly **not** a compiler: it's only a type checker.
 To run JavaScript annotated with Flow types, we first strip the types (with something like Babel).
-All information about the types is lost when we run the code.[^strip-types] What can we achieve if we were to **keep the types around** all the way through compilation?
+All information about the types vanishes when we run the code.[^strip-types] What can we achieve if we were to **keep the types around** all the way through compilation?

 [^strip-types]: Even though TypeScript defines both a language **and** a compiler for that language, in practice it's not much different from Flow here.
 A goal of the TypeScript compiler is to generate JavaScript that closely resembles the original TypeScript, so it doesn't do compile-time optimizations based on the types.

 [Reason] (i.e., ReasonML) is an exciting effort to bring all the benefits of the OCaml tool chain to the web.
-In particular, Reason works using OCaml's very mature optimizing compiler alongside BuckleScript (which turns OCaml to JavaScript) to emit great code.
+In particular, Reason works using OCaml's mature optimizing compiler alongside BuckleScript (which turns OCaml to JavaScript) to emit great code.

 To see what I mean, let's re-implement our `Screen` type and `needsCancelButton` function, this time in Reason: